 The idea of “employee experience management” is a relatively new concept, and is widely credited to Professor Kaveh Abhari.
 But actually, it is made up of all the things we’ve been investing in for years.
 Things like employee engagement, performance management, diversity and inclusion.

-And the reason it is so important, again, is described quite well by Elizabeth Dukes:
+And the reason the employee experience is so important, again, is described quite well by Elizabeth Dukes:

 “It is how the employee perceives the company overall, and their role in the company” she writes.
 “What some organisations forget, is that their employees are their first (and most important) customers.
 Therefore, focusing on the employee experience is even more critical than evaluating the customer experience.”